-Adding tiny amounts of Raw Umber, Pthalocyanine Green, and Burnt Sienna I started modeling the form of the pear.
+Adding tiny amounts of Raw Umber, Phthalocyanine Green, and Burnt Sienna I started modelling the form of the pear.
 I dropped dark “pin pricks” of the pear surface detail in with the tip of a #4 round red sable brush.

-I let the work on the pear dry and then continued modeling the shading on the pear.
+I let the work on the pear dry, then continued modelling the shading on the pear.

-Using cool gray washes (Burnt Sienna and Pthalocyanine Blue) I further modeled the shadow side and other areas of the pear.
+Using cool gray washes (Burnt Sienna and Phthalocyanine Blue), I further modelled the shadow side and other areas of the pear.